 - Slip collar

 Every dog has a different breed and hence has very different needs.
-Some are sensitive around their neck others are sensitive around their waists.
+Some are sensitive around their necks others are sensitive around their waists.
 You should do your research about their collars and get them the right one to have them in a good mood and enjoy their company while also keeping them safe.

-A collar for your dog is like a wallet for a person: a place to hold his license and identification.
+A collar for your dog is like a wallet for a person. a place to hold his license and identification.
 Pet collars are available in a wide variety of styles, materials, and colors, so you’re sure to find one that suits your pet’s personality and style.
 However, for your dog’s comfort and safety, the most important aspect when selecting your dog’s collar is to ensure that the collar fits correctly.

 First, use a cloth tape measure to measure the circumference of your dog’s neck; If you don’t have a measuring tape you can use a piece of string or ribbon.
 To make sure the collar isn’t too tight, you’ll need to add about one to three inches (depending on your dog’s size) to this measurement to find the right length collar.

 In addition to length, the width of your dog’s collar is also important.
 A collar that is too wide for your dog may rub and cause discomfort, while a collar that is too narrow may not be comfortable when you walk your dog on a leash.
 Stronger dogs as well as dogs that tend to pull on the leash will need a wider collar.